johndoe31415/odsexport/README.md

 `COUNTIF()` with a condition that counts values greater than/less than a fractional value and observe what happens when the locale setting (e.g., `4.1` vs. `4,1`) is different than the number you enter.
 It really is *that* dumb.
+Oh, or have you looked at the `SUBTOTAL` function?
+You know, that function that computes different things depending on a given function *index* as a parameter?
+Like, if you want a `SUM`, that's function 9 but if you want the maximum value that's obviously 4.
+Who ever thought this train wreck of spreadsheeting was even remotely acceptable?

 Excel/LibreOffice Calc is an utter disgrace.
 And yet, just like thousands of people before me, I need to cope with it.
 To me, that compromise is having